 • co-operative society

-For REPF community grants, your community group or organisation must be one of the following:
+For REPF community grants, your community group or organisation must be one of these:

 • charitable incorporated organisation (CIO)